-Whether you use leftover fresh or frozen cranberries in your sauce, or leftover cranberry sauce from your big holiday meal, this is not only a great way to get rid of leftover food in your fridge from Thanksgiving, but it gives you an amazing addition to your regular meals that you may wish to incorporate into your dinners for the rest of the year.
+Whether you use leftover fresh or frozen cranberries in your sauce, or leftover cranberry sauce from your big holiday meal, this is not only a great way to get rid of leftover food in your fridge from Thanksgiving and Christmas, but it gives you an amazing addition to your regular meals that you may wish to incorporate into your dinners for the rest of the year.

 - 2 cups cranberries, (or cranberry sauce)